Do collection accounts age off your credit report after 7 years?

 Reviewing your credit reports for accuracy when you know you have old collection items is important.
 Staying on top of when and how to get your credit reports corrected will help you plan for future access to credit at fair prices.

-Anyone with questions about collection accounts on their credit reports is welcome to post in the comments below, or join in the discussion.
+Anyone with questions about collection accounts on their credit reports is welcome to post in the comments below for feedback, or join in the discussion.